guidokessels/javascript-styleguide/STYLEGUIDE.md

 #### Numbers

-- Numbers should be written as decimal integers, e-notation integers, hexadecimal integers, or floating-point decimals with at least one digit before and one digit after the decimal point.
+- Numbers should be written as decimal integers, e-notation integers, hexadecimal integers, or floating-point decimals.
+- Floating-point decimals need to have at least one digit before and one digit after the decimal point.
 - _Never_ use octal literals.

     ```javascript